Mohammad Al Subail

-Mohammad bin Abdullah Al-Sebail (محمد بن عبد الله السبيل; 1924 - 17 December 2012), was born in the city of Al Bukayriyah in the Al-Qassim Province.
+Mohammad bin Abdullah al-Subail (محمد بن عبد الله السبيل; 1924 - 17 December 2012), was born in the city of Al Bukayriyah in the Al-Qassim Province.
 He was the imam and preacher of the Masjid al-Haram for forty-four years in general, a member of the Council of Senior Scholars, and a member of the Islamic Fiqh Assembly, and the President of the affairs of Al-Masjid al-Haram and Masjid al-Nabawi, and the head of the Al-Haram Committee in the Kingdom of Saudi Arabia.

 He made more than 100 advocacy trips outside the Kingdom, covering more than 50 countries, and authored 27 books.

 He is known for his unique Najdi style recitations, and his son Omar also have similar recitations as him.

 Education

 He memorized the Quran and was educated at the hands of his father and by Sheikh Abd al-Rahman al-Kuraides.
 At the age of fourteen, he improved the recitation of the Qur'an at the hands of Sheikh Saadi Yassin.
 He took legal knowledge from his brother Sheikh Abdul Aziz Al-Sabeel, Sheikh Muhammad Al-Muqbil and Sheikh Abdullah bin Humaid.